Trouble sleeping: Is inflammation keeping you awake at night?

 Avoid eating late at night, instead have a healthy, balanced dinner no later than 8pm.

 Anti-inflammatory miracle workers

 If you’re trying to get some quality sleep, it might be worth trying to cut the above foods from your diet and instead include nutrients which help ease inflammation.
 These include fruit (especially berries), leafy green vegetables, healthy fats like extra virgin olive oil.

 As well as certain foods, root spices like ginger and turmeric are brilliant anti-inflammatories.
 Also, an enzyme which is found at the centre of pineapples called bromelain is also known for helping soothe inflammation.

-Before bed, try having an epsom salt bath, which is rich in magnesium (which is another anti-inflammatory) and sipping on a mug of golden milk.
+Before bed, try having an Epsom salt bath, which is rich in magnesium (which is another anti-inflammatory) and sipping on a mug of golden milk.

-The recipe can be made up to five days ahead so you can make a catch on Sunday and warm up a cup each night during the week.
+The recipe can be made up to five days ahead so you can make a batch on Sunday and warm up a cup each night during the week.
 All you need to do is take a cup of almond or coconut milk, a one inch piece of grated turmeric or a half teaspoon of powdered, one tablespoon of manuka honey, one tablespoon of virgin coconut oil, a few swirls of grated black peppercorns and one cup of spring water.
 Whisk them all together and bring to boil in a pan and serve.
 Sprinkle cinnamon over the top to taste.

 Lumity is designed to work in tandem with your body’s circadian rhythm giving 24/7 targeted nutrition.